Horus91/WebLearning/mixedMessages/steps.md

   - Gender
   - sign
   - inspirational text
-- function iterating and pushing to the container array
+- function iterating and pushing to the container array(can be within the object)